VaibhavRaina/Cheetah/frontend/.zencoder/docs/repo.md

-# Vetra Information
+# Cheetah AI Information

 ## Summary
-Vetra is an AI-powered marketing automation platform that transforms marketing workflows.
+Cheetah AI is an AI-powered marketing automation platform that transforms marketing workflows.
 It offers a sleek interface for managing marketing campaigns, content generation, and performance analytics, built with modern web technologies.

 ## Structure
 - **src/app**: Next.js application routes and pages